bnnyng/garden/content/literature-notes/@1974nagel.md

 7. Hence, there exist facts beyond the reach of human concepts.
 Specifically, these facts cannot be expressed in *true propositions of a human language*.

 >[!question] #concept-question
->What is the relationship between concepts, essentially [[Representation is describing some aspect of reality with a useful symbol|representations]], and cognitive structure?
+>What is the relationship between concepts, essentially [[Cognitive representations|representations]], and cognitive structure?
 Cognitive science fundamentally assumes a connection between physical and knowledge [[Classical levels of cognitive theory|levels of explanation]].

 Subjective experience can only be understood by individuals that share a point of view, while knowledge of objective facts can be observed by individuals from different points of view (see also: [[Mary's Room disproves a materialist basis for consciousness]]).